logo

 3 min read

-Leptospirosis is a significant human health risk causing flu-like symptoms or severe ongoing illness.
+Leptospirosis is a highly infectious bacterial disease affecting humans and most mammals.
+It is a significant human health risk causing flu-like symptoms or severe ongoing illness.
 Protect the people and animals on your farm by taking appropriate preventative measures.

 Leptospirosis in animals